Boiling Snow & Filtering Water in the Alpine

 When selecting a water source, it is very important to avoid those with potential contamination from animals and people.
-Select water that is away from trails, campsites or animal dwellings.
+Select water that is away from trails, campsites (including busy areas above you) or animal dwellings.
 Look for water at its fastest point in the stream, like when it is running over rocks.
 A bend in the stream over a rock bed acts as a pre-filter and contains less silt and other particles.

 2. Filter Water

-If you use a water bottle or other reservoir to retrieve your water, consider using a coffee filter to supplement filtration and catch any sediment to minimize potential clogging.
+If you use a water bottle or other reservoir to retrieve your water, or are collecting glacial run-off, consider using a coffee filter to supplement filtration and catch any sediment to minimize potential clogging.
 Fill a ‘dirty water’ container, place the coffee filter over a ‘clean water’ container and pour the dirty water into the clean bottle.